Plan Your Visit

 Service animals are welcome.
 Please refer to the ADA guidelines regarding service animals for more information.

-Large print wall text is available for special exhibitions.
+Large print wall text is available for special exhibitions in the exhibition galleries.
+Please return when finished.

-American Sign Language and a limited number of assistive listening devices for programs and tours are offered by request.
+American Sign Language and a limited number of assistive listening devices for events are offered by request.
+Please see individual event pages for more information.

 Watch The Phillips in ASL video series for an introduction to the museum